PERM Processing Time. How Long Does PERM Approval Take in 2026?

 Each of these stages adds significant time to the total PERM waiting, and understanding them helps applicants plan for the full employment-based Green Card process.

-It’s important to note that while PERM processing rarely stops completely.
-Temporary slowdowns or backlogs can occur due to various factors, including changes in immigration policies and increased application volumes.
+It is important to note that while PERM processing rarely stops completely, temporary slowdowns and backlogs can occur due to factors such as surges in filings, changes in immigration policies, and resource constraints at the DOL.

 How to track your PERM status